efcasado/grafana-plugin-splunk-datasource/README.md

 > **DISCLAIMER!**
 > This plugin is a proof-of-concept and breaking changes are very likely to be introduced.
-> Also, it has only been used in toy environment.
+> Also, it has only been used in toy environments.
 Thus, if you are considering using it
 > in a production environment, do it at your own risk!